Top 11 Easiest Languages to Learn in 2026

 Total Norwegian Speakers as of 2025: Around 4.4 million

-Pros: Norwegian, as a Germanic language, shares strong ties with English, making its pronunciation and grammar surprisingly straightforward.
+Pros: Norwegian, as a Germanic language, shares strong ties with English, making its pronunciation and grammar surprisingly straightforward and easier to learn than many other languages.
 It has prominent use of Latin alphabet and phonetic spelling.

 Cons: Not widely spoken outside Norway, so immersion opportunities are limited.